Loving Your Pet Until the End

 Deciding whether or not to euthanize your pet can be one of the most difficult decisions you will have to make.
 Making the choice between life and death for a loved one can be confusing and emotional.
 Know that your pets are blessed to have you in their lives and being able to offer them the option for euthanasia (literally “good death”) is something to be grateful for.

 We wish there was one simple answer to help you make the decision.
 You and your family truly know your pet the best and this decision must be something you decide together and are comfortable with.
-Consider these points when looking at your pet’s quality of life:

 - Is your pet’s quality of life declining?

 - Is she losing weight or sleeping more than normal?

 - Does your pet still enjoy her favorite activities?